kingbj940429/kingbj940429/README.md

 I'm very interested in Java and infrastructure.

-These days, I am studying JPA and I love Kubernetes.:heart:
+These days, I am studying JPA and I love Kubernetes and AWS.:heart:

 ### :octocat: Stats